 *The ADA and our dentist friends are so adamant that fluoride helps prevent cavities that we felt we’d be remiss if we didn’t add it to most of our toothpastes.
 If you are adamant that you don’t want it in your toothpaste, please try The Natural Dentist Fluoride-Free Toothpaste.

-See what a leading cosmetic dentist and his patients have to say about The Natural Dentist products.
+See what a leading cosmetic dentist has to say about The Natural Dentist Healthy Gums.
 View